 What is a woman?
 Who decides who or what a woman is?
 What does it mean to be a woman today?
 What is feminism?
 How does gender structure our social, political, and economic world?
-How do women’s experiences, and people’s experiences of gender, vary across time, space, and culture?
+How have people’s experiences of gender varied across time, space, and culture?

 These are just some of the questions we ask in Women, Gender, and Sexuality Studies, a highly interdisciplinary field of study that impacts everything we do at Cottey College.
 Because Women, Gender, and Sexuality Studies’ reach is so broad, it provides a strong complement to any major you choose.

 One of the most unique features of Cottey’s Women, Gender, and Sexuality Studies program is that it resides in a women’s college.
 From Virginia Alice Cottey’s desire to educate women to be “knowledgeable, thinking, mature adults” to the College’s current mission to “educate…women to be contributing members of a global society through a challenging curriculum and a dynamic campus experience,” Cottey’s primary concern is women.
 This commitment to women’s education is at the heart of Women, Gender, and Sexuality Studies.